Modern Slavery Act 2015

 The financial year for Celsus Group and its Group companies is 31st December 2018 and this statement covers this period.

-This Modern Slavery and Human Trafficking Statement was approved and authorised at a Celsus Group Limited Board Meeting held on 24th July, 2020 by Richard Sanders, Layton Tamberlin, Tim Eyles and Neil Hughes.
+This Modern Slavery and Human Trafficking Statement was approved and authorised at a Celsus Group Limited Board Meeting held on 3rd March 2022 by Jo Matkin (CEO), David Weitzmann (CFO) and Tim Eyles (Chairman).